tbocinec/simulator/README.md

  1. Git clone
  2. run app build.sh for linux, build.bat for Windows
- 3. the new version is automatically copied to the folder,you can run it with the command java -jar simulatorVERSION.jar
+ 3. the new version is automatically copied to the folder release,you can run it with the command java -jar release/simulatorVERSION.jar